 With her father, Nickolaus Asimis, in Chicago’s food industry, Nia Asimis grew up with an appreciation for Mediterranean cuisine.
 As a child, her father exposed her to traditional gourmet foods from the Mediterranean region, as well as Chicago’s haute cuisine.

 Drawing from her Greek heritage along with all she learned from her father, Nia brings together the traditions and the finest ingredients from around the world to create her innovative vision of Mediterranean cuisine.
 Taking that idea one step further Nia, presents the menu as small plates or “tapas” cuisine.
 The importance of consistent, high quality and sustainable ingredients make Nia’s Mediterranean small plates a unique oasis in Chicago’s culinary landscape.

 The ingredients to make the Mediterranean “tapas” are only half the battle in creating her vision.
 Nia utilizes a talented culinary team and customer driven service staff to bring her vision to fruition.
-Nia and her team have constructed a delectable small plate menu, ornate with an assortment of dishes from Spanish patatas bravas, Italian eggplant involtini, to Greek lamb and feta meatballs, onto Arabian baba ghanoush The menu is truly an extensive food map of the Mediterranean.
+Nia and her team have constructed a delectable small plate menu, ornate with an assortment of dishes from Spanish patatas bravas and Italian eggplant involtini, to Greek lamb and feta meatballs, onto Arabian baba ghanoush.
+The menu is truly an extensive food map of the Mediterranean.

 The ambiance of Nia Restaurant is an intimate and cozy one.
 One can find themselves at a candle-lit dinner with world lounge music softly setting a romantic mood or under a widespread awning outside on the front patio of the Randolph Street sidewalk, while being tended to by polite and eager waitstaff.
 With the elements of brilliant-tasting food combined with the enchanting atmosphere of Nia Restaurant, the vision becomes real and mind fabricates the aura of dining at a quaint café in Thessaloniki.